 This is a best prospect industry sector for this country.
 Includes a market overview and trade data.

-The renewable energy sector, just like many other industries, has been impacted by the COVID-19 global pandemic.
-Installers of solar equipment saw their activities drop dramatically and trade shows were canceled.
-However, the government has stayed focused on prioritizing Morocco’s renewable energy sector by improving the legislative and regulatory framework.
-The Ministry of Energy, Mines, and Environment has submitted an amendment to Law 13-09 to the General Secretariat of the Government.
-This amendment aims to improve the legislative and regulatory framework governing the activity of carrying out renewable energy projects by the private sector, while guaranteeing the security and viability of the national electricity system.
+The Moroccan government has prioritized the growth of the renewable energy sector The Ministry of Energy, Mines, and Environment has submitted an amendment to Law 13-09 on Renewable Energy and Law 16-08 on Self-Generation to the General Secretariat of the Government.
+These amendments aim to improve the legislative and regulatory framework governing renewable energy projects by the private sector, while guaranteeing the security and viability of the national electricity system.

 Morocco offers opportunities to U.S. firms in the following segments: